IvanValBozhanin/ATM/README.md

 ATM OOP Task.

-Uses Account class from a previous task and simulates ATM in action.
+Uses the Account class from a previous task and simulates ATM in action.